Islands in Kaluza-Klein black holes

-where the first term is from the area of two-sided island.
-We would like to comment that in deriving \eqref{Snoisland} and \eqref{Sisland}, we didn't resort to the specific form of the metric, i.e. $W(b)$.
-So these results also apply to all spherically symmetric black holes with $g_{00}=-W(r)$.
-For black holes with $g_{00}g_{11}\neq -1$, Eqs. \eqref{Snoisland} and \eqref{Sisland} also work despite the different definitions of tortoise coordinate $r_*$.
+for island inside the horizon.
+Note that in deriving \eqref{Snoisland}, \eqref{Sisland} and \eqref{Sisland1}, we did not resort to the specific form of the metric, i.e. $W(r)$.
+Thus these results also apply to all spherically symmetric black holes with $g_{00}=-W(r)$.
+For black holes with $g_{00}g_{11}\neq -1$, Eqs. \eqref{Snoisland}, \eqref{Sisland} and \eqref{Sisland1} also work despite the different definitions of tortoise coordinate $r_*$.